ROCm/hipTensor/docs/installation.rst

 * Alternatively, use your own testing YAML config with a reduced parameter set.
 * For tests with large tensor ranks, avoid using larger lengths to reduce computational load.

-Test Verbosity and File Redirection
+Test verbosity and file redirection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Tests support logging arguments that can be used to control verbosity and output redirection.